bmhveiga/CLEAR-IT-Support-Operations-Lab/README.md

 ## Overview

-**CLEAR-IT Support Operations Lab** is a practical portfolio repository focused on support operations, professional communication, AI-assisted productivity, remote workflows, client request management, and documentation.
+**CLEAR-IT Support Operations Lab** is a practical portfolio repository focused on the operational side of IT support and service desk work.

-The purpose of this lab is to demonstrate how I approach real support work: understanding the request, organizing information, communicating clearly, improving workflows, documenting outputs, and validating results before delivery.
+The repository demonstrates how I approach support interactions from the moment a user reports a problem through clarification, documentation, troubleshooting, communication, follow-up, escalation when required, and final resolution.

+The goal is to demonstrate not only technical troubleshooting, but also the communication, documentation, organization, and decision-making skills required in real support environments.

+---

+## Support Workflow

+CLEAR-IT follows a practical support workflow:

+**Request → Clarification → Scope → Documentation → Troubleshooting → Communication → Resolution / Escalation → Validation → Closure**

+The exact workflow may vary depending on the support channel and the type of issue.

 ---